Execution Strategies

 - Run the agent's normal reasoning loop

-- Validate the output against rules
+- Validate output against your rules

-- Re-run the agent with the correction context
+- Re-run the agent with that feedback

 - Repeat up to